Jay4242/IPFSFLix/README.md

 Devices with limited storage can have access to a huge on-demand library.
 Say a Raspberry Pi at an office, relative's home, etc.

-IPFS by itself can easily turn into a confusing maze of CIDs.
-(Most things are represented by CIDs.)
+IPFS by itself can easily turn into a confusing maze.
 Media Organizers like Jellyfin & Plex seem like a natural fit to this maze.